joelhooks/joelhooks-com/content/legacy_blog/2018-02-12-how-we-work-at-egghead-dot-io.markdown

 ---
 layout: post
-title: 'how we work at egghead.io'
+title: 'how we work at egghead.io in 2018'
 date: 2018-02-15
 ---